 CHDI Foundation recognizes that scientific publication is central to the scientific endeavor and respects the freedom of scientific investigators to pursue their research interests, including independent unrestricted publication of their findings.

-- Researchers supported by CHDI are expected to:
+- Researchers supported (financially or with data or biomaterials) by CHDI are expected to:

 - promptly publish or otherwise disseminate all valid data, conclusions, outcomes, and other results derived using financial support, data or biological materials provided by CHDI;